Domestic Abuse Defense

 Many people enjoy consensual violence and bondage in their bedrooms.
 Sometimes, a conflict can provoke an individual to claim that his or her bruises, scratches or other marks from consensual activities are actually from domestic violence at the hands of their partner.
 Transcripts of conversations showing consent can be used to demonstrate that the victim agreed to certain acts.

 A Lack Of Evidence Or The Wrong Suspect

 Another defense to consider using if you are facing an accusation of domestic violence is to make use of the lack of evidence connecting you to the offense.
 This can either be a lack of evidence showing that you were the party that caused the victim to suffer harm or a lack of evidence that he or she suffered harm at all.
 This defense strategy generally does not require you to divulge personal information about your relationship in the way that the other two defense strategies could.
 This is often the ideal defense strategy in cases involving blatantly false accusations, rather than cases of legitimate acts being taken out of context.

-If you have been accused of abusing your partner, child, or another member of your household, start working on your case’s defense with an experienced criminal defense lawyer who can provide you with skilled domestic abuse defense in Appleton.
-A domestic violence conviction can not only have criminal penalties, but it can also hurt your social reputation and impact your rights to your children.
-Contact our team of Appleton criminal defense attorneys at Hammett, Bellin & Oswald, LLC today to set up your free consultation with us.
+If you have been accused of abusing your partner, child or another member of your household, start working on your case’s defense with an experienced criminal defense lawyer who can provide you with skilled domestic abuse defense in Appleton.
+A domestic violence conviction can not only have criminal penalties but also hurt your social reputation and impact your rights to your children.
+To begin building your defense, contact our lawyers online or call 866-720-0009 today to set up an initial consultation.